Tanz0rz/haxe-fmod/docs/getting-started.md

     `$LIBS` holds one `.hdll` path for each library that `build/hlc/hlc.json` names, apart from `std`.
 Take `hlaxe_fmod.hdll` from `.haxefmod/` and the rest from `$HL_PREFIX/lib`. `libuv` links directly, because the generated C calls its functions by name.

     You hear your event right away.
 Silence with a successful build usually means the banks are missing from `assets/fmod/Desktop`.
-The game's console output says so when `FmodManager.EnableDebugMessages()` is on.
+The game's console output says so when `FmodManager.EnableDebugMessages()` is on. `haxelib run haxefmod check` covers the environment.

     **In the browser**: a js build stages the FMOD web engine instead of native libraries.